 By applying a different approach, on average, your stock stays in inventory for 50 days, which matches the DSI calculation.

 These formulas help you understand how quickly products move, when to reorder, and how efficiently you manage stock.
 Used together, they give a clear picture of your inventory health.
-But let’s deep dive and get to know which information we use to get these numbers for you to have a clear understanding of how to and for what purposes we can use them.

 How do you calculate inventory days?